 The hand gripping the dripping, sloppy stew and then relaxing open in death, filled with potatoes.
 You know someone said to Kubrick, "Why?"

-I'm not putting it down and saying, "Oh, crazy Kubrick".
+I'm not putting these images down and saying, "Oh, crazy Kubrick".
 This is the young artist's mind trying to work out style and purpose and build a bridge between.
 How can I communicate with film, without words?
-How can I visually nest ideas deeper than plot and the trappings of plot?
-That reach beyond such purportedly deep meanings as the humane versus the beastial.
-Kubrick's not there yet but he's trying, which makes this a riveting early sequence to look back on.
+How can I visually nest my ideas within the blueprint of the plot?
+That is what a young Kubrick is trying to do in a bold, experimental manner here, which makes this a riveting early sequence to look back on.

-As far as just good shots, there are some here that are great and could have been used to fill out some screen time rather than just speeding past them.
-It's akin to taking a Lynchian-Coen Brothers film noire sensibility, compressing it into this sequence and the rest of the film being mostly bled dry cinematically.
-Because the majority of the rest of the film doesn't have anything like this style or much of any style at all.
-But then this is indoors, not outdoors, and Kubrick is trying to cope with all those leaves and branches and blades of grass.
-This is Kubrick art before he learned to make Kubrick art work, as well as buffering it so it would pass as a little more normal for the broader audience.
+As far as just good shots, there are some in this scene that are great and could have been used to fill out some screen time rather than just speeding past them.
+This section is akin to taking a Lynchian-Coen Brothers film noire sensibility, compressing it down into a solid few minutes of WTF, and the rest of the film being mostly bled dry cinematically, because the majority of the rest of the film doesn't have anything like this style or much of any style at all.
+But then this scene is indoors, not outdoors, and elsewhere Kubrick is trying to cope with all those leaves and branches and blades of grass.
+We have here Kubrick art before he learned to make Kubrick art work, as well as buffering it so it would pass as a little more normal for the broader audience.
 At least that's my take on the couple of sections in the film that are like this one.